Understanding How Vehicles Are Dispatched

 When is Your Vehicle Dispatched?

-How fast your vehicle is dispatched depends on where you live for the most part and how busy the carriers are.
+How fast your vehicle is dispatched depends, for the most part, on where you live and how busy the carriers are.
 If you live close to or in a major city, the dispatch time will be shorter since there's greater demand in that area.
 If you live in a rural area, the dispatch time will be much longer, unless you arrange to either drop off your vehicle somewhere or have it picked up with door-to-door service.

 How Long Does the Whole Process Take?